pallets/flask/docs/async-await.rst

 Other event loops
 -----------------

 At the moment Flask only supports :mod:`asyncio`.
 It's possible to override :meth:`flask.Flask.ensure_sync` to change how async functions are wrapped to use a different library.
+See :ref:`gevent-asyncio` for an example.